Take your expertise to a higher level

 You will learn from enthusiastic faculty whose clinical experience spans a variety of orthopedic specialties.
 Most are practicing clinicians who bring the latest evidence-based practices into the classroom.
 All are dedicated to enhancing your ability to evaluate and treat orthopedic disorders of the spine and extremities.

-Assistant Professor Physical Therapy
+Distinguished Teaching Associate Professor Chair, Physical Therapy Dept.

 Reg B. Wilcox